Talha-Tahir2001/ConsignmentShop/README.md

-# ConsignmentShop
+# ConsignmentShop using C# and WinForms.Net
-A Desktop App that allows you to sells books on behalf of the original owner, who receives a percentage of the selling price.
+A Desktop App that allows you to sell books on behalf of the original owner, who receives a percentage of the selling price.